 Results – Sold for 16x

-Designing a new platform from the ground up in 1.5 years is hard work, but by driving design-level thinking methodologies, modern design principles, and guidelines, I was able to ship a platform that is modern, intuitive, and could be a game changer for the IT industry.
+Designing a new platform from scratch in 1.5 years is hard work.
+Still, by implementing design-level thinking methodologies and modern design principles, I was able to deliver a platform that is modern, intuitive, and could be a game-changer for the IT industry.

 Dominic Pouzin – CTO